 Upon receiving an invitation to submit an Application, an Applicant may submit one Application.
-The Application must be an expansion of the elements identified in the selected pre-proposal.
-There is no limit on the number of pre-proposals that may be submitted.
+The Application must be an expansion of the elements identified in the selected Pre-Proposal.
+There is no limit to the number of Pre-Proposals that may be submitted.